 You should the Furlough leave confirmation letter to confirm to employees in writing that their employment statement has now been changed to ‘furloughed’.
 The Furlough leave confirmation letter should be sent after the employee has consented to having their employment status changes using the Furlough letter to employees.

-You should use a Recall an employee from furlough letter when a furloughed employee is to return to work.
+You should use a Furlough letter for previously furloughed employees when a furloughed employee is to return to work.
 An employee must have been furloughed for at least 3 weeks before they can be recalled from furlough to be eligible under the Coronavirus Job Retention Scheme.

 What should I do after I have furloughed someone?

-You will need to submit the following details to HMRC through a new online portal, from the 20 April 2020:
+You will need to submit the following details to HMRC through a new online portal, which opened on 20 April 2020:

 the number of furloughed employees